dd86k/blake2-d/README.md

     ⚠️ Not yet audited by a cryptography expert.

-    Tests are performed against output of other reputable tools.
+    Tests are performed against output of other reputable tools and official vectors.

 Features (so far):

 - [x] Supports BLAKE2b and BLAKE2s.
 - [x] Custom digest sizes.
+- [x] Supports HMAC.
 - [x] Keying at runtime (Template API).
 - [x] Keying at runtime (OOP API).
-- [ ] Keying at compile-time (Template API).
+- [x] Keying at compile-time (Template API).
-- [ ] Keying at compile-time (OOP API).
+- [x] Keying at compile-time (OOP API).
 - [ ] Support for BLAKE2bp and BLAKE2sp.

 Notes:
-- May be incompatible with HMAC.
 - BLAKE2X was never finished, so it is not implemented (including XOF).
+- BigEndian support untested.

 Compatible and tested with DMD, GDC, and LDC.